 Hong Kong and Singapore have announced the first quarantine-free travel bubble, and now we’re all gearing up for a getaway.
 Which hotel you should stay at depends on what type of traveller you are: do you want downtown convenience, the perfect family hotel or a quieter, more indulgent experience?
 Here are our recommendations on the best Singapore hotels for every traveller.

-Note that the Air Travel Bubble has been postponed until 2021; click here for the latest updates.
+Note: The Air Travel Bubble has been postponed; click here for the latest updates.
 And be sure to double-check hotel offerings when booking as COVID-19 restrictions continue to change.

 Best Hotel for Foodies